 - Performance Management and Merit: For many of our clients, the first quarter of the year encompasses rewarding the prior year's company and individual performance.
 In order for the rewards process to effectively take place, there must be a convergence of efforts from HR, HRIS, Compensation, Finance, Payroll, IT, and participation from all levels of employees.
-The efforts put forth from the executive team, HR, and Compensation are essential in ensuring employees receive performance-related feedback and corresponding merit or incentive rewards.
+The efforts put forth by the executive team, HR, and Compensation are essential in ensuring employees receive performance-related feedback and corresponding merit or incentive rewards.

-- Incentive Plan Payouts: Simultaneously, HR/Comp professionals need to be thinking about the communication plan for any short or long-term incentive plan changes.
+- Incentive Plan Payouts: Simultaneously, HR and/or Compensation professionals need to be thinking about the communication plan for any short or long-term incentive plan changes.
 As business needs shift, so should the incentive goals and targets of any variable pay plans currently in place.
 Plan participants need to know this information as early as possible so they know where to focus their efforts as it relates to their defined performance goals.

-- Incentive Forecasting: Next, towards the end of the quarter, HR/Comp leaders should work with Finance (or any other plan stakeholder) to understand business results and year-to-date company performance in order to project the incentive spend.
+- Incentive Forecasting: Next, towards the end of the quarter, HR or Compensation leaders should work with Finance (or any other plan stakeholder) to understand business results and year-to-date company performance in order to project the incentive spend.
 Providing your executive team and leaders with this information is critical.
 Taking such measures enables effective financial planning and management, and enables the team to course correct when/if performance is lacking.

 Q2 Compensation Objectives

-- Reconnect with the Business and your Team: Now that Q1 has ended (and you are back from a well-deserved mini vacation), get back to 'business as usual'.
+- Reconnect with the Business and your Team: Now that Q1 has ended (and you are back from a well-deserved mini-vacation), get back to 'business as usual'.
 It is important you shift back into your typical role because while you were off calculating incentives, running reports, and auditing the results of the pay process, significant events might have occurred.
 While you reconnect, meet with Talent Acquisition, HR and OD to see if any systemic issues have cropped up that need addressing.

-- Participate in Compensation Surveys: Once you are up to speed, the inevitable must take place in order for your organization to have a market competitive compensation structure.
+- Participate in Compensation Surveys: Once you are up to speed, the inevitable must take place in order for your organization to have a market-competitive compensation structure.
 Yes, I am referring to the completion and submission of compensation survey information.
 No matter how many surveys you choose to participate in, this process is never quick and easy.
 Yet, it is paramount to ensuring your organization remains market competitive with its pay approach.

 - Incentive Forecasting: The end of Q2 should serve as a moment for pause.
 Half of the fiscal year is over, and you should have a very strong idea of how well the business is performing.
 Like Q1, you should close out Q2 by forecasting the potential incentive expense.
-Again, this allows leadership to communicate year-to-date results with their team and make any necessary corrections to ensure incentive goals are on trend.
+Again, this allows leadership to communicate year-to-date results with their team and make any necessary corrections to ensure incentive goals are on-trend.

 Q3 Compensation Objectives

-- Compensation Training: Half-way through the year, you should have a fairly good assessment on what you should focus on to enhance the compensation practice at your place of business.
+- Compensation Training: Halfway through the year, you should have a fairly good assessment on what you should focus on to enhance the compensation practice at your place of business.
 Take this opportunity to attend local seminars, conferences, and networking events that will help to grow your compensation skillset if you haven't already.